A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: PRNGs and their Properties

 Many of these properties are inter-related.
-For example, if the numbers are not uniform, they are correlated and have identifiable patterns.
+For example, if the numbers are not uniform, they are correlated and have identifiable patterns (poor spectral characteristics).
 Ideally, the numbers of a good PRNG are to satisfy all these properties.
-However, practically, most of the PRNGs do not possess all these properties, for example, the properties $6,7$ and $12$ are often missing in the existing PRNGs.
+However, practically, most of the PRNGs do not possess all these properties; for example, the properties $6$ and $11$ are often missing in the existing PRNGs.
 Still, in terms of usage in the applications for which they are intended, many PRNGs are considered good in today's standard.

-In the next section, we tour to the existing PRNGs to classify them with respect to their underlying architecture and verify their randomness quality.
+In the next section, we tour to the existing PRNGs to classify them with respect to their underlying architecture and test their randomness quality.